-President Trump and members of Congress are pressing to open the Arctic Refuge's pristine wildlands to oil and gas drilling.
+President Trump and members of Congress are pressing to open the Arctic Refuge to oil and gas drilling.
+Don't let them!

 The threat to the Arctic Refuge is greater than ever

 For years, conservationists have held the line against efforts to open the pristine Arctic National Wildlife Refuge in Alaska to oil development.
 The Arctic Refuge is one of America's largest intact ecosystems and an incredibly wild frontier that gives life to an amazing assortment of animals and birds, some not found in other parts of our nation, such as the polar bear and musk ox.
 But with Donald Trump’s election and a Republican-controlled Congress, the oil industry and its allies in Washington, D.C., see their chance to finally get oil infrastructure into this irreplaceable wild place.

 Trump's proposed budget for 2018 includes language to open the Arctic Refuge to drilling in order to meet his fossil fuel agenda.
 If that budget isn't approved, Alaska’s congressional delegation also believes they will be able to pass legislation in Congress to open the Arctic Refuge.
 And of course, they will have no problem getting that legislation signed by the president.
 The threat to the Arctic Refuge is greater than ever.

 Why Americans should care about this far-away place